View courses in

 Introduction to the philosophy and process of social-scientific research and the most common methods used to study mass communication.
 Includes a variety of research methods, an examination of data-analysis procedures, and an analysis of mass communication issues.

 Provides knowledge and practice for effective graphic design for all media.
-Develops a foundation in design principles and software skills including Illustrator, Photoshop, and InDesign.
-Students create projects demonstrating how graphic design is used to engage an audience and enhance comprehension of all forms of mass communication from traditional print to new media.
+Develops a foundation in design principles and creative software skills including Adobe Illustrator, Photoshop, and InDesign.
+Students create projects demonstrating how design strategies are used to engage audiences, and enhance comprehension of all forms of mass communication from traditional print to digital media.
+This course fulfills a single unit in each of the following BU Hub areas: Aesthetic Exploration, Digital/Multimedia Expression, Creativity/Innovation.

 COM CM 331: Writing for Communication

-Intensive exposure to some of the basic writing formats in communication: news releases, letters, features, and profiles.
+Intensive exposure to some of the basic writing formats in the communications profession: news releases, letters, features, and profiles.
 Lead writing, editing, and techniques of interviewing.
 Extensive writing and rewriting.
-Develops basic writing skills for various audiences.
+Develops basic writing skills for different audiences.
+This course fulfills a single unit in the following BU Hub area: Writing-intensive Course.